-Many oral surgeons in Sacramento, CA offer periodontal surgery for complete oral care.
-Periodontal surgery is often done when people have damage on their gums or to their bones from gum disease.
+Periodontal surgery is often done when people have damage to their gums or to their bones from gum disease.
 Gingivitis and periodontitis are the two primary forms of gum disease.
 Gingivitis occurs when plaque and tartar remain on the teeth for long periods of time.
 This plaque and tartar can cause inflammation in the gums.
 This inflammation causes the gums to pull back from the teeth, bleed, and cause pain.

 Some Risk Factors of Gum Disease

-Medications – Certain medications can cause you to have dry mouth or less saliva in your mouth; saliva is what keeps bacteria at bay while you are not brushing your teeth.
+Certain medications can cause you to have dry or less saliva in your mouth; saliva keeps bacteria at bay while you are not brushing your teeth, so this can increase the risk of gum disease.
 If you are on medications that cause dry mouth, make sure to get plenty of water throughout the day.

-Diabetes – Having diabetes puts people at a higher risk for contracting gum disease and gum infections.
+Having diabetes puts people at a higher risk of contracting gum disease and gum infections.